 It was later discovered that the underlying basis for potent anti-inflammatory properties was that cannaflavins A and B act to inhibit in vivo production of two pro-inflammatory mediators, prostaglandin E2 and leukotrienes.

 Cannaflavins A and B belong to the class of the plant flavonoids, known as flavones, that appear in several different plants.
 Flavones perform many functions, such as mediating plant-pathogen interaction etc.

 Additionally, dietary consumption of various plant flavones is well established to offer neuroprotective, antioxidant and anticancer properties in several animal models.
-While the flavone biosynthetic pathways have been extensively studied in several plants, almost nothing is known about the process in cannabis.
-What has been discovered is that both cannaflavins A and B are cannabis specific metabolites.
+Scientists ahve studied the flavone biosynthetic pathways extensively in several plants.
+However, they know almost nothing about the process in cannabis.
+What they do know is that cannaflavins A and B are cannabis specific metabolites.

 A research group, from the University of Guelph, generated media attention due to the ability to synthesize the cannaflavins A and B. This is important because it paves the way for the future developments of the large quantities of these agents.
 The group, headed by Prof. Tariq Akhtar, said that the ultimate problem with these molecules is that they are present in the cannabis at such a low levels, that it is not feasible to try to engineer the plant to produce more of them.
 Instead, they are working to develop biological system to create these molecules, which would lead to the opportunities to produce the larger quantities.